szepeviktor/wordpress-plugin-construction/mu-access-cookie/README.md

 All visitors without this cookie will be redirected to `/website-under-construction.html`

-Providing the code word is also a username, a lost pasword email will be sent to the user's email address.
+Providing the code word is also a username, a lost password email will be sent to the user's email address.
-That user does not need any roles on the site.
+This user does not need any roles on the site.